Google Tells Us About Ways to Rewrite Search Queries

 In the context map, the word tie may be associated with two synonyms, `equal` and `knot`.
 The word “knot” could be chosen as a synonym for “tie” since it also fits in well within the context found in the context map of “how to” and “a bow.”
 The query might be rewritten to something like [how to (tie or knot) a bow].

 When a misspelling is entered into Google as part of a search query, the search engine will sometimes show a message at the top of the results asking if you meant the correct spelling.
 Other times Google will just show a mix of results for the misspelled version and the corrected version, expanding the query.
 And sometimes, Google will just show results from the corrected version of the word.

 We don’t know for certain if Google is using stemming for query expansion, or if they are using synonyms for query expansion.
 But these are very real possibilities.
-If you search for a query that includes the word “automobile” and the word “car” produces very relevant results as well, then that kind of query expansion is very reasonable.
+If you search for a query that includes the word “automobile” and the word “car” produces very relevant results as well, then it is reasonable that they may rewrite search queries like that.